BAMeScience/TransportNoveltyDistance/README.md

 ```

 ### 📂 Data
-Scripts for downloading MP20, WBM, and generated model outputs can be found in the `downloads/` subfolder.
+Scripts for downloading MP20, WBM, and generated model outputs can be found in the `scripts/` subfolder, marked with the prefix "download".

 ### 🤝 Contributing